Suggest a Songfact / Artistfact

 "Mama" is Ozzy's pet name for his wife.
 He also referred to her as "Mama" in his 1981 song "Flying High Again" and his 2001 song "Running Out of Time."

 Aside from "Close My Eyes Forever," a duet he did with Lita Ford

 in 1989, this is Ozzy's only US Top 40 hit.

 Zakk Wylde has said that the guitar solo in this song is so easy, he could play it in his sleep.
-He means that as a compliment - he told us
+He means that as a compliment - in his Songfacts interview

-that some of his favorite songs (many of which are Rock classics) - are very simple structurally.
+, he said that some of his favorite songs (many of which are rock classics) - are very simple structurally.